SAN FRANCISCO — Most big banks have tried to stay far away from the scandal-tainted virtual currency Bitcoin.

 The firm also has to find a way to confidently hold Bitcoin for customers without its being stolen by hackers, as has happened to many Bitcoin exchanges.
-Mr. Schmidt and Ms. Yared said the current options for holding Bitcoin for clients did not yet meet Wall Street standards.
+Even though the best trading platform for crypto is highly advanced and fully fledged, Mr. Schmidt and Ms. Yared said the current options for holding Bitcoin for clients did not yet meet Wall Street standards.

 Goldman is known for pushing the envelope in the trading of complicated products.
 The firm faced significant criticism after the financial crisis for its profitable trading of so-called synthetic derivatives tied to the subprime mortgage markets.

 Since the crisis, Goldman has made a big push to position itself as the most technologically sophisticated firm on Wall Street.

 Among other things, it has started an online lending service, known as Marcus, that has brought the firm into contact with retail customers for the first time.
 The virtual currency trading, though, will be available only to big institutional investors.